yue/yue/docs/development/build_instructions.md

 * x64 operating system
 * Git
 * Python 2.7 (used by [GN][gn])
-* Node.js 8 or later (used by Yue's build scripts)
+* Node.js 10 or later (used by Yue's build scripts)

 ### Windows

-* Visual Studio 2017 with Update 3.x
+* Visual Studio 2019
   * "Desktop development with C++" component
-  * 10.0.15063 Windows 10 SDK
+  * Latest Windows 10 SDK

 ### Linux